NEVER GOING TO GET TO FRANCE?: Ian Szydlowski from Jivamukti Yoga Paris back at the f.k.a. Jivamukti Berlin October 21-26

 LOCATION: All three Three Boons Yoga studios

-PRICE: regular Three Boons Yoga prices as well as that one app apply
+PRICE: regular Three Boons Yoga prices as well as that certain sporty app apply

 Ian